ctlee/BioChemCoRe-2018/docs/pages/povme.md

 - In the POVME2 window, press `Run POVME2`

-- When this is complete, load up noSeed_volume_trajectory.pdb and compare the two volume trajectories (maybe draw one of them in VDW with a sphere scale of 0.4 and the transparent material, and the other in VDW with a sphere scale of 0.3 and the Coloring Method ColorID with a value of “10 cyan”)
+- When this is complete, look at noSeed_volume_trajectory.pdb and compare the two volume trajectories (maybe draw one of them in VDW with a sphere scale of 0.4 and the transparent material, and the other in VDW with a sphere scale of 0.3 and the Coloring Method ColorID with a value of “10 cyan”)

 **How do these two pocket trajectories differ?**